 plural Creek or Creeks: a member of any of a group of Indigenous American peoples that formed a confederacy in Georgia and eastern Alabama in the eighteenth and early nineteenth centuries and that were forcibly removed to Indian Territory in 1836 to 1840

 plural Creek or Creeks: a member of the people who comprised the nucleus of the Creek confederacy : muscogeesense 1

 Note:Creek is the name by which the Muscogee people were known to English settlers prior to their forcible removal to Indian Territory.
 Present-day members of this nation live under the name Muscogee (Creek) Nation.

 The coast is dotted with tiny creeks.

-Recent Examples of creek from the Web
+Recent Examples on the Web